-teaching, scholarship, curriculum development, administrative experience, and other academic and professional activities in social work.
-The program documents that the director has a master's degree in social work from a CSWE- accredited program.
-In addition, it is preferred that the master's program director have a doctoral degree, preferably in social Narrative describes the master's program director's leadership ability through teaching, scholarship, curriculum development, administrative experience, and other academic and professional activities in social work across all program options.
-Narrative documents that the director has a master's degree in social work from a CSWE-accredited program. • Use subheadings to clearly address each component of the standard.
+M3.3.4(a): The program Narrative describes the • Use subheadings to clearly address each component of the standard.
 Each program option should be explicitly addressed in response to each standard.
-Explicitly state that the director has a master's degree in social work from a CSWE-accredited program and refer to the location of the director's CV within the self-study.
+Explicitly state that the director has a master's degree COMPLIANCE AT describes the master's program director's leadership ability through teaching, scholarship, curriculum development, administrative experience, and other academic and professional activities in social work.
+The program documents that the director has a master's degree in social work from a CSWE-accredited program.
+In addition, it is preferred that the master's program director have a doctoral degree, preferably in social work. master's program director's leadership ability through teaching, scholarship, curriculum development, administrative experience, and other academic and professional activities in social work across all program options.
+Narrative documents that the director has a master's degree in social work from a CSWE-accredited program. • in social work from a CSWE-accredited program and refer to the location of the director's CV within the self-study.
 Faculty data forms (CVs) must include the month/year degrees were earned and dates for all experiences documented in order to verify the requisite degree was earned.
 Use subheadings to clearly address each component of the standard.
 Each program option should be explicitly addressed in response to each standard.
-COMPLIANCE AT BENCHMARK 1, 2, 3 the director has a full-time appointment to the social work master's program.
+BENCHMARK 1, 2, 3 M3.3.4(b): The program provides documentation that the director has a full-time appointment to the social work master's program.
 Narrative provides documentation that the director has a full-time appointment to the social work master's program inclusive of all program options. • Include documentation, such as a letter, contract, or hiring letter signed by the dean, chair, human resources, etc. explicitly stating the director's full-time appointment to the social work program.
 An email is insufficient documentation.
-Program directors are permitted to cross teach (or have other workload policy-based responsibilities) within social work school/department, however, they may not teach nor have other workload policy-based responsibilities outside of social work as they must have a full-time appointment to social work only.
-Program directors may not chair inter/multidisciplinary departments as they must have a full-time appointment to social work only.
+Program directors are permitted to cross teach (or have other workload policy-based responsibilities) within social work school/department.
+Program directors may teach or have other workload policy-based responsibilities outside of social work as long as they have documented a full-time appointment to social work.
+Program directors may chair inter/multidisciplinary departments.
 Program directors may also fulfill the field director role as long as the program complies with the field director-related standards (AS B/M3.3.5a-c).
 COMPLIANCE AT BENCHMARK 1, 2, 3